 3 large garlic cloves, coarsely chopped

-2 tsp ras el hanout seasoning (see above)
+2 tsp ras el hanout seasoning (see note above)

 2 cups baby carrots, sliced in half lengthwise